Research Methods in Supportive Oncology (RMSO)

 Course leadership

-William Pirl, MD, MPH and Jennifer Temel, MD will co-chair the workshop with a multidisciplinary team of faculty including: Joseph Greer, PhD; Elyse Park, MD, MPH; Lisa Wood, Phd; James Tulsky, MD; Areej El-Jawahri, MD; Joanne Wolfe, MD, MPH and others.
+William Pirl, MD, MPH and Jennifer Temel, MD will co-chair the workshop with a multidisciplinary team of faculty including: Joseph Greer, PhD; Elyse Park, MD, MPH; Lisa Wood, Phd; James Tulsky, MD; Areej El-Jawahri, MD; Abby Rosenberg, MD, MS, MA and others.

 Who should attend?